 Nick’s advice is that “as the seasons change, so should our fragrances – our wardrobes adapt for the seasons, and fragrance is no different.
 In summer, brighter and zestier fragrances are perfect.
 Spring or autumn with their slightly cooler weather calls for gentle florals and woods, and then the winter asks for richer, woodier and muskier fragrances.”

 Dom adds that “in summer, because of the heat, fragrance doesn’t last as long, so use a light fresh perfume that you can reapply easily.
 In winter, use cosier, warmer scents to match the comforting mood of the shorter days and crackling fireplaces.”
-As we head into those colder days, we’re loving the Miller Harris Lumiere Doree Eau de parfum, and Shay & Blue’s Black Tulip Eau de Parfum for their rich, heady scents – perfect for autumn/winter.
+As we head into those warmer days, we’re loving Floral Street’s Neon Rose EPD for it’s vibrant scent, and the light, elegant fragrance of Shay & Blue’s White Peaches.

 So when you’re getting ready tomorrow morning, take on Nick and Dom’s advice and enjoy your favourite scent for much longer.
 They may even have given us a great excuse to update our fragrance wardrobe for the season with something new.